kristoisberg/samp-gps-plugin/README.md

 [![sampctl](https://shields.southcla.ws/badge/sampctl-samp--gps--plugin-2f2f2f.svg?style=for-the-badge)](https://github.com/kristoisberg/samp-gps-plugin)

-This plugin offers a way of accessing the data of San Andreas map nodes and finding paths between them.
+This plugin offers a way of accessing and manipulating the data of San Andreas map nodes and finding paths between them.
 It is intended to be a modern and straightforward replacement for RouteConnector.
 The plugin uses a simple implementation of the A* algorithm for pathfinding.
 Finding a path from the top-leftmost node on the map to the bottom-rightmost node that consists of 684 nodes takes just a few milliseconds.
 It is worth noting that this is my first successful project in C++ and the last time I tried writing something in C++ was over half a year ago so there is a lot of room for improvement and I am planning to continue improving the code of this plugin as I progress.

 ### Advantages over RouteConnector